SLG-2022-G3/HELP/README.md

 - [X] User can sign up.
 - [X] User can see a list of added emergency contacts or emergency services (PNH, Pompiers...)
 - [X] User can add emergency contacts
+- [X] User can send a predefined SOS to predefined contacts
+- [X] User can share their live location anytime, but the sharing starts automatically after they press the SOS button.
 - [ ] User can edit emergency contacts
 - [ ] User can remove emergency contacts
-- [ ] User can send a SOS to predefined contacts
-- [ ] User can share their live location anytime, but the sharing starts automatically after they press the SOS button.
-- [X] A Profile page allows the user to add and update critical personal health information (Blood type, known allergies...)

 **Optional Nice-to-have Stories**

+- [ ] A Profile page allows the user to add and update critical personal health information (Blood type, known allergies...)
 - [ ] Users can send invite links to their contacts, to start using the application.
 - [ ] User can use a predefined button shortcut to send an SOS to predefined Contacts, without opening the app.
 - [ ] User can see a history of sent SOS